File system: Recording

+Data access

+Byte stream access

+Many file systems access data as a stream of bytes.
+Typically, to read file data, a program provides a memory buffer and the file system retrieves data from the medium and then writes the data to the buffer.
+A write involves the program providing a buffer of bytes that the file system reads and then stores to the medium.

+Record access

+Some file systems, or layers on top of a file system, allow a program to define a record so that a program can read and write data as a structure; not an unorganized sequence of bytes.

+If a fixed length record definition is used, then locating the nth record can be calculated mathematically, which is relatively fast compared to parsing the data for record separators.

+An identification for each record, also known as a key, allows a program to read, write and update records without regard to their location in storage.
+Such storage requires managing blocks of media, usually separating key blocks and data blocks.
+Efficient algorithms can be developed with pyramid structures for locating records.

 Utilities

+Typically, a file system can be managed by the user via various utility programs.

-File systems include utilities to initialize, alter parameters of and remove an instance of the file system.
-Some include the ability to extend or truncate the space allocated to the file system.
+Some utilities allow the user to create, configure and remove an instance of a file system.
+It may allow extending or truncating the space allocated to the file system.

 Directory utilities may be used to create, rename and delete directory entries, which are also known as dentries (singular: dentry), and to alter metadata associated with a directory.
 Directory utilities may also include capabilities to create additional links to a directory (hard links in Unix), to rename parent links (".." in Unix-like operating systems), and to create bidirectional links to files.

 File utilities create, list, copy, move and delete files, and alter metadata.
 They may be able to truncate data, truncate or extend space allocation, append to, move, and modify files in-place.
 Depending on the underlying structure of the file system, they may provide a mechanism to prepend to or truncate from the beginning of a file, insert entries into the middle of a file, or delete entries from a file.
 Utilities to free space for deleted files, if the file system provides an undelete function, also belong to this category.

 Some file systems defer operations such as reorganization of free space, secure erasing of free space, and rebuilding of hierarchical structures by providing utilities to perform these functions at times of minimal activity.
 An example is the file system defragmentation utilities.

 Some of the most important features of file system utilities are supervisory activities which may involve bypassing ownership or direct access to the underlying device.
 These include high-performance backup and recovery, data replication, and reorganization of various data structures and allocation tables within the file system.

-Restricting and permitting access

-There are several mechanisms used by file systems to control access to data.
-Usually the intent is to prevent reading or modifying files by a user or group of users.
-Another reason is to ensure data is modified in a controlled way so access may be restricted to a specific program.
-Examples include passwords stored in the metadata of the file or elsewhere and file permissions in the form of permission bits, access control lists, or capabilities.
-The need for file system utilities to be able to access the data at the media level to reorganize the structures and provide efficient backup usually means that these are only effective for polite users but are not effective against intruders.